-Dr. Nichols is the author or editor of four books.
+Dr. Nichols is the author, editor, or co-editor of six books, including two forthcoming in 2021.
 His most prominent work is Promise and Peril: America at the Dawn of a Global Age (Cambridge: Harvard University Press, 2011, paperback in 2015), which explains the origins of modern American isolationism and the dynamic interplay of international engagement, isolationist thought, and domestic reform from the 1890s through the 1940s.

 *Promise and Peril named a top-12 “best global book of 2011” by Bailard International/Institutional.